Unveiling the Enigmatic Abyss: Marvels of the Mariana Trench

 The frilled shark, a fascinating species, was first discovered in the 19th century by the German ichthyologist Ludwig H.P.
 Döderlein.

-See also Felicity Hill Age, Bio, Height, Figure, Net Worth
+See also Tricia Oaks Age, Bio, Height, Figure, Net Worth

 Its unique appearance and distinctive mouth structure have earned it the nickname “living fossil”.
 Resembling an eel with an elongated body, the frilled shark has a dark brown to gray coloration.